Disease vector

-In epidemiology, a disease vector is any living agent that carries and transmits an infectious pathogen to another living organism; agents regarded as vectors are organisms, such as parasites or microbes.
-The first major discovery of a disease vector came from Ronald Ross in 1897, who discovered the malaria pathogen when he dissected a mosquito.
+In epidemiology, a disease vector is any living agent that carries and transmits an infectious pathogen such as a parasite or microbe, to another living organism.
+Agents regarded as vectors are mostly blood-sucking (hematophagous) arthropods such as mosquitoes.
+The first major discovery of a disease vector came from Ronald Ross in 1897, who discovered the malaria pathogen when he dissected the stomach tissue of a mosquito.

+The process of proving that a vector is responsible for transmitting pathogens is called vector incrimination.

 Arthropods

 Arthropods form a major group of pathogen vectors with mosquitoes, flies, sand flies, lice, fleas, ticks, and mites transmitting a huge number of pathogens.
 Many such vectors are haematophagous, which feed on blood at some or all stages of their lives.
-When the insects feed on blood, the pathogen enters the blood stream of the host.
+When the insects and ticks feed on blood, the pathogen enters the blood stream of the host.
 This can happen in different ways.

 The Anopheles mosquito, a vector for malaria, filariasis, and various arthropod-borne-viruses (arboviruses), inserts its delicate mouthpart under the skin and feeds on its host's blood.
-The parasites the mosquito carries are usually located in its salivary glands (used by mosquitoes to anaesthetise the host).
+The parasites the mosquito carries are usually located in its salivary glands (mosquito saliva contains a cocktail of proteins that facilitate blood feeding by anaesthetizing the bite site, preventing blood clotting and modulating the host immune system among other things).
 Therefore, the parasites are transmitted directly into the host's blood stream.
-Pool feeders such as the sand fly and black fly, vectors for pathogens causing leishmaniasis and onchocerciasis respectively, will chew a well in the host's skin, forming a small pool of blood from which they feed.
-Leishmania parasites then infect the host through the saliva of the sand fly.
+Pool feeders such as the sand fly, tsetse and black fly, vectors for pathogens causing leishmaniasis, African trypanosomiasis and onchocerciasis respectively, will chew a well in the host's skin, forming a small pool of blood from which they feed.
+Leishmania and trypanosome parasites then infect the host through the saliva of the sandfly or tsetse, respectively.
 Onchocerca force their own way out of the insect's head into the pool of blood.

 Triatomine bugs are responsible for the transmission of a trypanosome, Trypanosoma cruzi, which causes Chagas disease.
 The Triatomine bugs defecate during feeding and the excrement contains the parasites, which are accidentally smeared into the open wound by the host responding to pain and irritation from the bite.

 There are several species of Thrips that act as vectors for over 20 viruses, especially Tospoviruses, and cause all sorts of plant diseases.